-When you work with an investment advisor, it is important to know your rights.
+When you work with an investment advisor, it is important to know your rights as an investor.

-You have the right to be treated fairly, honestly and in good faith.
+You have the right as an investor to be treated fairly, honestly and in good faith.

 - Your investment advisor is required by law to be fair, honest and to faithfully perform the services they offer.